-Lymphocytic choriomeningitis (LCM) is a disease caused by the Lymphocytic Choriomeningitis virus (LCMV).
+Lymphocytic choriomeningitis (LCM) is a disease caused by the lymphocytic choriomeningitis virus (LCMV).
 The virus may be found in about 5% of wild mice throughout the United States.
-The virus can also infect pet rodents (such as mice, rats, hamsters, gerbils, guinea pigs).
+The virus can also infect pet rodents (such as mice, rats, hamsters, gerbils, guinea pigs, etc.).

 Who gets LCM?

 LCM is very rare in humans in the United States.
-People who have unprotected contact with rodents or their waste/bedding (e.g., owners of pet rodents, laboratory workers who handle infected animals) are at higher risk of infection.
-Virus is present in the blood and tissues of infected people - organ donation recipients have been infected if the donor was carrying the virus.
-People who have weakened immune systems (e.g., HIV-positive persons; organ-transplant recipients) are at higher risk of severe disease if infected.
+People who have unprotected contact with rodents or their waste/bedding (e.g., owners of pet rodents, laboratory workers who handle infected animals, etc.) are at higher risk of infection.
+Virus is present in the blood and tissues of infected people; therefore, organ donation recipients have been infected if the donor was carrying the virus.
+People who have weakened immune systems (e.g., HIV-positive persons, organ-transplant recipients, etc.) are at higher risk of severe disease if infected.

 How soon after exposure do symptoms appear?

-There is no routine test for LCMV infection, but special laboratory tests do exist and can be ordered by your healthcare provider.
+There is no routine test for LCM, but special laboratory tests do exist and can be ordered by your healthcare provider.

 What is the treatment for LCM?

-TThere is no specific treatment.
+There is no specific treatment for LCM.
 Severe infection may require hospitalization and supportive treatment.

 How can LCM be prevented?

-LCMV infection can be prevented by avoiding contact with house mice - rodent-proofing the home, safe cleaning practices, and trapping wild rodents reduce the risk.
-To clean mouse droppings, soak the area with a bleach solution (1/4 cup bleach in 1 gallon of water) first and then wipe them up to prevent the virus from becoming airborne.
+LCM can be prevented by avoiding contact with house mice.
+Rodent-proofing the home, safe cleaning practices, and trapping wild rodents reduce the risk of infection.
+To clean mouse droppings, soak the area with a bleach solution (1/4 cup bleach in 1 gallon of water) first and then wipe them up to prevent the virus from getting into the air.

 Should pregnant women take additional precautions?

-Where can I obtain more information about LCM?
+How can I get more information about LCM?

 - If you have concerns about disease, contact your healthcare provider.